Electric charge: History

 In 1838, Faraday raised a question about whether electricity was a fluid or fluids or a property of matter, like gravity.
 He investigated whether matter could be charged with one kind of charge independently of the other.
 He came to the conclusion that electric charge was a relation between two or more bodies, because he could not charge one body without having an opposite charge in another body.

 In 1838, Faraday also put forth a theoretical explanation of electric force, while expressing neutrality about whether it originates from one, two, or no fluids.
 He focused on the idea that the normal state of particles is to be nonpolarized, and that when polarized, they seek to return to their natural, nonpolarized state.

 In developing a field theory approach to electrodynamics (starting in the mid-1850s), James Clerk Maxwell stops considering electric charge as a special substance that accumulates in objects, and starts to understand electric charge as a consequence of the transformation of energy in the field.
 This pre-quantum understanding considered magnitude of electric charge to be a continuous quantity, even at the microscopic level.

-The role of charge in static electricity
+Role of charge in static electricity

 Static electricity refers to the electric charge of an object and the related electrostatic discharge when two objects are brought together that are not at equilibrium.
 An electrostatic discharge creates a change in the charge of each of the two objects.

-Electrification by friction
+Electrification by sliding

 When a piece of glass and a piece of resin—neither of which exhibit any electrical properties—are rubbed together and left with the rubbed surfaces in contact, they still exhibit no electrical properties.
 When separated, they attract each other.

 A second piece of glass rubbed with a second piece of resin, then separated and suspended near the former pieces of glass and resin causes these phenomena: